mpeder/oneclickdeploytest/deploy_guide.md

 ## Please select a project for deployment or create one.
 <walkthrough-project-setup billing=true></walkthrough-project-setup>

+## Confirm project and region

+Cortex for Meridian will be installed in the selected project: `<walkthrough-project-id/>`

+The default region used is: `us-central1`

 ## Enable APIs
 <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>

 <walkthrough-enable-apis apis="bigquery.googleapis.com,cloudbuild.googleapis.com"></walkthrough-enable-apis>

 ## Open Cloud Shell
 <walkthrough-open-cloud-shell-button></walkthrough-open-cloud-shell-button>